acolomba/blackvuesync/README.md

 * `QUIET`: If set to any value, quiets down logs: only unexpected errors will be logged.
 (Default: empty.)
 * `CRON`: Set by default, makes it so downloads of normal recordings and unexpected error conditions are logged.
 Can be set to `""` to disable.
 * `DRY_RUN`: If set to any value, makes it so that the script communicates what it would do without actually doing anything.
 (Default: empty.)
 * `RUN_ONCE`: If set to any value, the docker image runs the sync operation once and exits without setting up the cron job.
-(Default: empty.)
+(Default: empty.
+Not supported in Docker Compose.)

 ## License